GidBow/se_project_react/README.md

 This project was built using HTML, CSS, JavaScript, and React.
 A preloaded database with options to delete or add for customization.

+Video presentation skipped per agreement with Learning Coach Naili on 10/28/2025.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: